-At a public hearing on September 12, 2017, the Port Commission consented to the Development Agreement and approved the trust exchange agreement and the DDA, subject to Board of Supervisors' approval, finding that the Project would be consistent with and further the purposes of the common law public trust and statutory trust under the Burton Act (Stats.
+At a public hearing on September 1226, 2017, the Port Commission consented to the Development Agreement and approved the trust exchange agreement and the DDA, subject to Board of Supervisors' approval, finding that the Project would be consistent with and further the purposes of the common law public trust and statutory trust under the Burton Act (Stats.
 1968, ch.
-1333) by Resolution No. 17-47, a copy of which is in Board File No. 170863.
-The

-Board of Supervisors adopts and incorporates in this ordinance by reference the Port Commission's public trust findings.
+1333) by Resolution Nos.
+17-44 and 17-47, a copy copies of which is are in Board File No. 170863.
+The Board of Supervisors adopts and incorporates in this ordinance by reference the Port Commission's public trust findings.